EduardoOliveira/stLib/README.md

 A platform that allows the viewing and management of 3d printing related projects and assets

+# This project has been migrated, you can now find it at https://github.com/Maker-Management-Platform/docs

 ## Problem
 Many of us hoard a tone of STL's from public sites, patreon and so forth.
 Keeping a tidy library easy to access and search proved difficult (at least for me).